Here's what to do if you need tags.

 Starting with its inception in 2003, the Southwest Monarch Study used blue tags.
 We switched to

 white tags from 2012 to 2014 to help with recoveries in Mexico.
-In 2015 we will once again return to blue tags.
+In 2015 we returned to blue tags.

 Sometimes a tagged monarch is seen at a great distance so the number cannot be read.
 When this happens,